RezaSaadat1/armhf_cross_compile/README.md

 ## Compiling, Deploying, and Remote Debugging the Firmware

 This project has a simple structure that's easy to get started with.
 It's configured for VS Code IDE, allowing you to easily compile, deploy, and run binaries on the target using VS Code automation.
-IDE configuration files can be found in the `.vscode` directory, and automation scripts are provided in `cross-compile.sh` and `deploy.sh`.
+IDE configuration files can be found in the `.vscode` directory, and automation scripts are provided in `deploy.sh`.

 The source code is available in the `src/main.cpp` directory:
 ```